Information for patients with laryngospasm

 With the Bernoulli principle in mind, one can see that slower breathing in will effectively get more air into the lungs than rapid breathing in.
 In fact, we spend most of our life breathing out, as in talking, then we take a quick breath in and spend more time talking.
 When one has an episode of laryngospasm, one can reverse this usual trend and take most of your time to breathe in slowly and then a quick breath out can be followed by another slow breath in.
 This can be repeated until the spasm stops.

 Sniffing creates a reflex opening of the vocal cords.
-While it can be difficult to sniff aggressively during a spasm, it is often possible to breathe in through the nose, slowly and the combination of slow air movement and utilizing the nose opens the vocal cords enough to get additional air into the lungs.
+While it can be difficult to sniff aggressively during a spasm, it is often possible to breathe in through the nose, slowly, and the combination of slow air movement and utilizing the nose, rather than the mouth, opens the vocal cords enough to get additional air into the lungs.
+Slow breath in through the nose, quick breath out through the mouth.

 An observation was made by a person with the condition that if they tilted their head backwards during an episode, it made the slow breathing-in easier.
 I certainly think that is plausible as I find it more difficult to oppose my own vocal cords with my neck extended backwards.
 By stretching the neck, it effectively lowers the voice box in the neck and that may prevent some of the clamping down by the vocal cord muscles.